csglab/RCADEEM/README.md

-# RCADEEM
-Recognition Code-Assisted Discovery of regulatory Elements by Expectation-Maximization
+# RCADEEM: Recognition Code-Assisted Discovery of regulatory Elements by Expectation-Maximization

 RCADEEM uses a hidden Markov model (HMM) to represent multiple, alternative DNA motifs, each corresponding to the binding preference of a zinc finger array.